huggingface/blog/audio-datasets.md

  }
 ```

-To summarise, the `cast_column` method makes it trivial to upsample or downsample audio datasets as you require.

 ### 2. Pre-Processing Function

 One of the most challenging aspects of working with audio datasets is preparing the data in the right format for the